aws/aws-s3-accessgrants-plugin-java-v2/README.md

-## Amazon S3 ACCESS GRANTS PLUGIN FOR AWS JAVA SDK 2.0
+## AMAZON S3 ACCESS GRANTS PLUGIN FOR AWS JAVA SDK 2.0

 AMAZON S3 ACCESS GRANTS PLUGIN provides the functionality to enable S3 customers to configure S3 ACCESS GRANTS as a permission layer on top of the S3 Clients.